A Second Generation Artist.

 The artist resides in Sonoma County where he shares a gallery in Healdsburg (The Harris Gallery) with his Son.

 Mr. Harris's work is widely collected and can be found in numerous private, public and corporate collections throughout the world.
-He divides his time between Northern California and Santa Fe, NM.

 email: phone: 707-547-7923